Battle vs. Chess

 Battle vs. Chess (Battle vs Chess: Королевские битвы), also known as Check vs. Mate in North America, is a computer simulation game of chess developed by Targem Games and published by TopWare Interactive.
 It is intended to target all major seventh-generation platforms as well as Microsoft Windows, Mac OS X and Linux, the console and computer versions were released in Europe on May 17, 2011, while the handheld versions were cancelled.

 Gameplay

 Players move with the animated fantasy figurines in one of the six available environments.
 The white pieces are from heaven and the black pieces are from hell.
 The game has tutorial, multiplayer (on one device, over LAN or Internet), two campaign modes with 30 missions, the Battleground mode and various mini-games.
 Battle vs. Chess uses chess engine Fritz 10 to make its moves.
-The disadvantage is, that it has no setting of time limit, so at higher level than 6, the computer thinking tends to be long; at level 7 it can take about 15 minutes to think, and at level 9 (ELO 3750) it can take few hours.
+There is no setting for a time limit, so at a higher level than 6 the computer tends to take a long time to think; at level 7 it can take about 15 minutes, while at level 9 (ELO 3750) it can take up to a few hours.